On topology changes in quantum field theory and quantum gravity: Attempts to formulate quantum mechanics from stochastic differential equations

 In quantum mechanics, this is not so clear.
 Bohmian Mechanics is a non-local interpretation of quantum mechanics where $ \mathbf{u} $ and $ \mathbf{v} $ are interpreted as particle velocities.
 In an entangled multi-particle system, a measurement at one station, can reveal information about the outcomes at a spatially separated second station, provided that the experimenters there have chosen the same settings of their devises and the system as correlated.
 In Bohmian mechanics, this is (wrongly) interpreted as some kind of superluminal influence on the particle at a spatially separated location and that such an interpretation of quantum mechanics was possible was the reason for Einstein's complaint.
 Bell's theorem from \cite{Bell3} showed that one can not localize the observed randomness of the outcomes into a particle source predetermined by measurement.
-Nelson's analysis made clear that one can use random variables and stochastic processes to separate the non-local intrinsic randomness of the quantum system from the local influence that experimenters have on the system.
+Nelson's analysis made clear that one can use random variables and stochastic processes to separate the local influence that experimenters may have on an entangled quantum system from the non-local and intrinsic randomness of the probability space that is given by the quantum system.

 It has been conjectured by the author that the reason for intrinsic non-local randomness of the particle motion in quantum mechanics could be a heath bath of entangled photons at spatially separated locations.
-These may be expected if the vacuum contains a gas of entangled microscopic black-holes, which then may cause correlations like Eq. (\ref{corr2}) that give rise to the Schroedinger equation for matter particles.
+These may be expected if the vacuum contains a gas of radiating entangled microscopic black-holes, which then may cause correlations like Eq. (\ref{corr2}) that give rise to the Schr\"odinger equation for matter particles.

 Note the fact that this proposed version of stochastic mechanics, where the entire process for a given trajectory $\sigma_{1(2)j}$ is non-Markovian, and because it can maintain correlations between two separated systems if $ \mathbf{F}^B_{1j}, \mathbf{F}^B_{2j} $ are carefully correlated, could resolve the paradox raised by Nelson in \cite{Ne4555}.